Learning from the Best; Interviews with Maxx Music teachers.

 2. When was the first time you realised you wanted to play music?

-4. What’s your favourite piece of music?
+4. What’s the best piece of advice you’ve been given related to music?

 5. Why do you think people should come and learn at Maxx Music?